pydicom/pydicom/README.md

 pydicom [documentation](https://pydicom.readthedocs.org/en/stable/) is available on Read The Docs.

 See [Getting Started](https://pydicom.readthedocs.org/en/stable/getting_started.html) for installation and basic information, and the [User Guide](https://pydicom.readthedocs.org/en/stable/pydicom_user_guide.html) for an overview of how to use the pydicom library.
+""" Dummy change just to trigger the PR